-Fine natural hair is easily molded into a style although it can be resistant to holding the style.
-Some styles may be challenging if there’s a lack of density but putting hair into simple styles like twists and roller sets are very easily done.
+You can easily mold fine natural hair into a style, although it can be resistant to holding the style.
+Some styles may be challenging if there’s a lack of density.
+However, you can very easily do your hair in simple styles like twists and roller sets.

 #11 It can be thickened

-While not permanently, fine natural hair can be thickened with herbs like henna and cassia.
+While not permanently, you can thicken fine natural hair with herbs like henna and cassia.
 These herbs add “weight” to the hair, giving it the appearance of thicker strands.
 Herbal hair care is worth it for long haul to continue boosting your hair’s thickness if even temporarily.

 #12 Fine natural hair is more protected when clumped together

 You’ve heard the saying, “there’s safety in numbers.”
 That holds true for fine natural hair as well.
 When all of your fine hairs clump together and form a thicker curl unit, there’s less of a chance of breakage.
-Clumping is a great thing and is easily achieved with the wash and go hairstyle.
+Clumping is a great thing and you can easily achieve it with the wash and go hairstyle.

 See this article: Preventing Breakage in Fine Natural Hair by Clumping Curls